 Cost of agricultural goods sold.
 Costs of sales include direct material costs, manufacturing expenses and monetary value of inventory adjustments.
-This is recognized upon delivery of goods or upon transfer of risks and rewards of ownership and when the cost is incurred, or the expense arises.
+This is recognized upon delivery of the goods or when the control of the asset is transferred and when the cost is incurred, or the expense arises.